Examples of biquotients whose tangent bundle is not a biquotient vector bundle: Motivation and results

+A biquotient $G\bq H$ with $G = G_1\times G_2$ is called \textit{reduced} if $H$ does not act transitively on any simple factor of $G$.
+Every biquotient has a reduced form.
+Among biquotient presentations, reduced presentations allow for the largest class of biquotient vector bundles, see Proposition \ref{prop:reduced}.

+The positive results from Theorem~\ref{thm:dims235} imply that $TM$ admits a metric of non-negative sectional curvature for all simply connected closed biquotients $M$ of dimension at most $5$, except possibly when $M\cong\mathbb{C}P^2\#\mathbb{C}P^2$.
+This fact was already known: when $M$ is one of the two inhomogeneous examples $\mathbb{C}P^2\# - \mathbb{C}P^2$ and $S^3\, \widehat{\times}\, S^2$ one can use the existence of cohomogeneity one actions with codimension 2 singular orbits on $M$ in order to equip $TM$ with a non-negatively curved metric, see the articles by Grove and Ziller \cite{GroveZiller} and by Amann, Zibrowius and the third author \cite{AGZ} for details.
+In view of the current state of knowledge, $\mathbb{C}P^2\#\mathbb{C}P^2$ is the only known closed, simply connected, non-negatively curved manifold of dimension at most $5$ for which it is unknown whether its tangent bundle admits a non-negatively curved metric.

 \textbf{Organization of the article. }In Section~\ref{sec:structure} we begin with some background information and then we prove some structure results regarding biquotient vector bundles.
-Specifically, we show that the largest class of biquotient vector bundles is obtained when $G$ is simply connected (Proposition~\ref{prop:cover}), and that the so-called \textit{reduced} presentation of a biquotient already gives rise to all biquotient vector bundles (Proposition~\ref{prop:reduced}).
-Armed with the structure results, we prove Theorem~\ref{thm:sufficient_conditions_stably_biquotient} at the end of Section 2.
-Section~\ref{S:examples_spin} is devoted to proving Theorem~\ref{thm:presentations_of_HP} and Theorem~\ref{thm:first_theorem} for dimensions of the form $16n+4$.
-Section~\ref{S:examples_torus} contains the proof of Theorem~\ref{thm:first_theorem} for dimensions $4$ and $6$.
-In Section~\ref{S:low_dims} we prove Theorem~\ref{thm:dims235}.
-During the proof of Theorem~\ref{thm:first_theorem}, an unpublished result of Hirzebruch is used.
-Towards closing this gap in the literature, Michael Albanese has supplied a proof of this result in Appendix~\ref{appendix}.
+Specifically, we show that the largest class of biquotient vector bundles is obtained when $G$ is simply connected (Proposition~\ref{prop:cover}) and when $G$ is reduced (Proposition~\ref{prop:reduced}).
+Armed with these structure results, we prove Theorem~\ref{thm:sufficient_conditions_stably_biquotient} at the end of Section 2, while Section \ref{appendix} contains a proof of Theorem \ref{thm:Hirzebruch}.
+Section~\ref{S:examples_spin} is devoted to proving Theorem~\ref{thm:presentations_of_HP} and Theorem~\ref{thm:first_theorem} for dimensions of the form $16n+4$, with the remaining cases of Theorem~\ref{thm:first_theorem}, namely dimensions $4$ and $6$, appearing in Section~\ref{S:examples_torus}.
+Finally, in Section~\ref{S:low_dims} we prove Theorem~\ref{thm:dims235}.

-\textbf{Acknowledgements. } We thank Richard Hepworth for helpful conversations.
-We would also like to thank Manuel Amann, Michael Albanese and Wolfgang Ziller for helpful comments on an earlier draft of this article.
+\textbf{Acknowledgements. } We thank Richard Hepworth for helpful conversations, and Manuel Amann and Wolfgang Ziller for useful comments on an earlier draft of this article.
+We would also like to thank an anonymous referee for numerous helpful comments.